 As high school wrapped up, we planned to form a band with Jamie Tait and Steve O’Shaughnessy.
-“The Cheese Army” was never a proper “band” but early demo recordings included more electronic / indie-dance recordings, and some indie pop rock songs.
+“The Cheese Army” was never a proper “band.”
+However, our rough demo recordings included more electronic / indie-dance-pop-rock recordings.

 In 1990, Jamie, Steve and I moved to Ottawa.
-Meanwhile at the University of Guelph, Andrei put together a demo album of original tracks.
-Known as “Era,” by the Cheese Army, this completely opened my eyes as to what was possible with indie songwriting, producing and recording.
+Meanwhile at the University of Guelph, Andrei recorded an original demo album.
+Hearing it was transformative.
+“Era,” by the Cheese Army, expanded my indie songwriting, producing and recording possibilities.

-While we never really had a full-time “band” together, Andrei and I collaborated intermittently through the years.
-Without Andrei, I likely would not have had the impetus to start on Isotopia, Isonaut Music, or any of my other music projects.
+While we never had a full-time “band” together, Andrei and I collaborated intermittently through the years.
+Without Andrei, I likely would not have started Isotopia, Isonaut Music, or any other music projects.
 Overall, whether acoustic, electric or electronic, Andrei Androsoff’s music inspired.

-Neither he nor I were overly spiritual, but playing this guitar is a great reminder of his “spirit” and creativity.
+Neither he nor I were overly spiritual.
+Yet, playing this guitar is a great reminder of his “spirit” and creativity.
 I haven’t pondered this every time I pick it up.
 I may from now on.

 When John Holt and I began writing songs together, we had no way of recording demos.
 For Andrei, that just wouldn’t do.
 He immediately lent us his four-track recorder.
 On another occasion, he lent me a rack of his electronic music gear to try for a few weeks.
 So, he bore another key character trait: generosity – whether with his possessions or his time.

-While Jamie and I headed out west, Andrei moved to Korea and then to Thailand, and on to many new interests and adventures.
-Over the years, he applied himself to teaching, kite boarding, coding, travelling and flying drones.
+While Jamie and I headed out west, Andrei moved to Korea and then to Thailand.
+There he took on many new interests and adventures.
+Over the years, he applied himself to teaching, kite boarding, coding, traveling and flying drones.
 Pretty much everything he took on, he excelled at.
-His musical output wavered somewhat through the years, but his support and encouragement never did.
+His musical output wavered through the years, but not his support and encouragement.

 So, in honour of his passing, we have given over the Featured Track section entirely to Andrei Androsoff’s music.
 Listen and enjoy.